Promitpolok/Promitpolok/README.md

 ---

 ## 💬 **Let's Collaborate**
 I'm always open to collaborating on interesting projects.
-Feel free to reach out to me on my social profiles or via email. 🚀
+Feel free to reach out to me on my social profiles. 🚀

 ---